Azheng100/-Trivia-Night-Game/README.md

 #H1 **Anime Trivia-Night-Game**

 ##H2 Description:
-This will be a trivia game based on anime show facts.
+This will be a trivia game based on anime character quotes.
 It will be a simple game where the person selects the correct answer from four choices that will answer the prompted question.
 Stretch goals would be to impletement a timer and a health bar.
 The timer would be a challenge to see if the player can complete the game within the allocated time by answering a certain amount of questions.
 The health bar would be implemented to dissuade the player from just guessing wildly.

 ###H3 How to get started: